Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 When `featureExport` is disabled, the export sidecar gate is disabled too.
 Stale collector entries must not keep a stopped amendment active.

+Hook-originated Export uses the same `ttEXPORT` admission path through a separately bounded lane. `xport_reserve()` consumes both the Hook Export budget and ordinary emission slots; `xport()` may reference only an already existing committee and generic `emit()` cannot emit `ttEXPORT`.
+Deferred emitted Export wrappers are capped in the emitted directory before the creating transaction commits.
+Owner-scoped `xport_cancel()` may control other latches, but refuses the exact latch being created by its enclosing Export or consumed after Hooks by its enclosing Import callback.

 Intent admission creates an origin-keyed `ltEXPORT_LATCH` immediately.
 The latch records the normalized identity digest, origin `W` and source sequence,